Client Plugin Lifecycle

 and onConnect

-may be called on a plugin (e.g., if the user restarts Flipper).
+may be called on a plugin (such as if the user restarts Flipper).
 Plugins should handle this accordingly by making sure to resend any important data to the reconnected instance.
+The process is illustrated in the following diagram.